ron-ahir/ron-ahir.github.io/_posts/2020-07-31-Flask-Web-App.md

 I also learned to create the app as a package with `_config.py` and `__init__.py`.

 This has been a great learning project.
-To create this page I had to learn about [Jekyll](https://jekyllrb.com/) too.
+To create this page I had to learn about [Jekyll](https://jekyllrb.com/) markdown too.
 As I learn more I'll publish more content here and on the [github repositories](https://github.com/ron-ahir).